sohail-777/imagify/README.md

 .always use capital letters for function component names like only the first letter shoud be capital

 .add routing by using BrowserRouter in the main.jsx file

+**WE HAVE TO CREATE A SEPERATE FILE IN THE CONTEXT FOLDER CALLED APPCONTEXT.JSX TO STORE ALL OUR STATES IN ONE PLACE SO THAT WE CAN EASILY ACCESS OUR STATES AND OTHERS AND USE THEM PROPERLY